vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 -2^2 LOKAMANYA TILAK

 menal.
-A humorous story is told illustrative of this- ignorance.
+A humorous story is told illustrative of this###ignorance.
 It was the day following the death of Lord Northbrook.
 Two Englishmen were travelling in a railway carriage. " One of them, looking through the news columns of the paper in his hand, quietly asked
-* Who is this Lord Northbrook that snipped off yester- day ?' ' Who knows ? * said his equally indifferent companion " May be some relation of Lord Cromer '/*
+* Who is this Lord Northbrook that snipped off yester###day ?' ' Who knows ? * said his equally indifferent companion " May be some relation of Lord Cromer '/*
-It was to counter-act the evil effects of such abysmal ignorance of Englishmen even about persons sent out to India as Viceroys, that the British Congress Commit- tee was started in 1889 and the newspaper India in 1890.
-As long as the Congress was a united body con- trolled by Moderate leaders with whom the Congress Committee was in general agreement, there was no difficulty.
+It was to counter-act the evil effects of such abysmal ignorance of Englishmen even about persons sent out to India as Viceroys, that the British Congress Commit###tee was started in 1889 and the newspaper India in 1890.
+As long as the Congress was a united body con###trolled by Moderate leaders with whom the Congress Committee was in general agreement, there was no difficulty.
 But now came a change .
 The Moderates had seceded from the Congress; and the Congress